VersusCenter

 Direct Streaming

-Broadcasting content directly from a device or application to a streaming platform using software encoders, without intermediate hardware capture devices.
+Broadcasting content directly from a gaming console, camera, or app to a streaming platform (Twitch, YouTube) without intermediate hardware capture.
+Content is encoded and transmitted live in real time.

 Pros